Are Ehlers-Danlos Syndrome Headaches and Migraines Caused by Cervical Spine and Neck Instability?

 - (5) effectiveness of rescue medication is almost identical, although, total drug consumption is significantly lower

-The last sentence is probably something you already knew but have a study behind it may help convince your doctors that your headaches are really that bad.
+The last sentence is probably something you already knew but having a study behind it may help convince your doctors that your headaches are really that bad.

 To treat you must find the cause